zutxo/sigma-book/src/part4/ch09-elliptic-curve-cryptography.md

 ## Prerequisites

-- Basic finite field and modular arithmetic
+- Basic finite field arithmetic: operations modulo a prime p, multiplicative inverses
-- Public key cryptography concepts
+- Public key cryptography concepts: key pairs, discrete logarithm problem
+- Understanding of elliptic curves as sets of points satisfying y² = x³ + ax + b over a finite field
-- Prior chapters: Type system ([Chapter 2](../part1/ch02-type-system.md))
+- Prior chapters: [Chapter 2](../part1/ch02-type-system.md) for the `GroupElement` type

 ## Learning Objectives

+By the end of this chapter, you will be able to:

-- Understand secp256k1 elliptic curve used in Sigma protocols
+- Explain why secp256k1 was chosen for Sigma protocols and describe its key parameters
-- Implement group operations in Zig
+- Implement the discrete logarithm group interface: exponentiate, multiply, inverse
-- Encode and decode group elements
+- Encode and decode group elements using compressed SEC1 format (33 bytes)
-- Work with multiplicative vs additive group notation
+- Translate between multiplicative group notation (used in Sigma protocols) and additive notation (used in libraries)

 ## The Secp256k1 Curve

-Sigma protocols use **secp256k1**—the same curve as Bitcoin and Ethereum[^1][^2].
+Sigma protocols use **secp256k1**—the same elliptic curve as Bitcoin and Ethereum[^1][^2].
+This choice provides several benefits: widespread library support, extensive security analysis, and compatibility with existing blockchain infrastructure.
+The curve offers 128-bit security (meaning the best known attack requires approximately 2^128 operations) while using 256-bit keys.

 ### Curve Definition